 The reform of the calendar by Gregory XIII

 In order to put everything in order, Pope Gregory XIII imposed a reform in 1582.

-This reform was implemented following the suggestion of several contemporary astronomers and following the instructions of the Council of Trent.
+This reform was carried out at the Council of Trent, based on the proposal of Aloisius Lilius.
 It proposes two major corrections.
 The first is an 11-day jump in the calendar: the day after 4 October 1582 will be 15 October 1582, and 10 days are therefore removed from the calendar.
 The second is a new way of calculating leap years.

 Leap years in the Gregorian calendar

 In the Gregorian calendar, the tropical year was approximated to 365.2425 days.
 To give a whole number of days to the year, we add, as in the Julian calendar, a leap day in February: